Moon in Uttara Ashadha Today

 | Pada 4 | Pisces | Pisces navamsha elevates Uttara Ashadha's leadership into spiritual service.
 Decisions made here carry both worldly authority and spiritual compassion.
 Charitable foundations, ashram governance, and interfaith leadership are strongly supported. |

-Muhurta: Timing Activities During Uttara Ashadha Transit
+How Should You Time Activities During Uttara Ashadha Transit?

 Uttara Ashadha is classified as a Dhruva (fixed/permanent) nakshatra in muhurta shastra, ideal for activities requiring permanence and stability: coronations, laying foundations, planting perennial crops, inaugurating institutions, and establishing long-term agreements.
 Government ceremonies and oath-taking benefit especially.
 Avoid using it for temporary measures or activities intended to be short-lived, as the energy locks outcomes into place.